-Turn your interest in sport into a creative and innovative career.
+Turn your passion for sport into a creative and innovative career.

-This program is designed to help you be job-ready for a changing sport and fitness employment market.
+- Get job-ready for a changing sport and fitness employment market

 This program does not meet the application eligibility requirements for Exercise Scientist or Sport Scientist membership of Exercise and Sports Science Australia (ESSA).
 If professional membership in a sport or coaching area is required consider the Bachelor of Sport and Exercise Science or the Bachelor of Clinical Exercise Science.

 However, the program provides graduates with highly relevant knowledge and skills closely aligned to a wide variety of career opportunities including: sports journalism; sports and outdoor adventure related media; public relations for teams, organisations and athletes; sports and tourism event planning and coordination; sports business management; and marketing sports related events, businesses and products.